HiveMQ Edge Protocol Adapters

 false

-Include the name of the Tag
+Include the name of the Tag in the payload.

 includeTimestamp

-Add a timestamp to the MQTT payload
+Add a timestamp to the MQTT payload.

 mqttUserProperties